 Figure 1.
-Iran's middle class as a percentage of total population

-Note: Middle-class variables estimate the number of people living in households earning or spending between \$11 and \$110 per person per day (2011 \$ purchasing power parity (PPP) prices) and are taken from Kharas (2017).
+Iran's middle class as a percentage of total population Note: Middle-class variables estimate the number of people living in households earning or spending between \$11 and \$110 per person per day (2011 \$ purchasing power parity (PPP) prices) and are taken from Kharas (2017).

 Our goal is to understand how the Iranian middle class might have developed in the absence of the major economic sanctions that were introduced starting in 2012, and to identify the independent effects of these sanctions on the middle class.
 This is a challenging task because some socio-economic factors that led to the sanctions (e.g., economic and political conditions) may also have influenced subsequent changes in the development of the middle class in Iran.
 As noted by Holland (1986), one of the main problems of causality analysis is that the unit of intervention cannot exist without the specific treatment.
-In other words, it is impossible to observe our unit of interest both with and without the treatment simultaneously.
+In other words, it is impossible to observe our unit of interest (Iran) both with and without the treatment (sanctions) simultaneously.
 Therefore, the challenge in causal analysis is to estimate a synthetic unit that best replicates the factual unit of interest under treatment.

 Our approach, based on the synthetic control method (SCM) introduced by Abadie and Gardeazabal (2003), helps to construct a counterfactual Iran that is similar to the real Iran but does not experience major sanctions.
 Using the SCM approach, we quantify the magnitude of the middle-class size lost due to the sanctions.
-We also explore the possible reasons behind the estimated effect, thereby contributing to our understanding of the impact of sanctions on the middle class.
+We also present a qualitative analysis of Iranians' perceptions of their social class status before and after sanctions, using data from the World Values Survey.
+This analysis supports the SCM-based estimate of the middle-class decline in Iran.
+Finally, we explore the possible channels behind the estimated effect, thereby contributing to our understanding of the impact of sanctions on the middle class.

 The study is structured as follows: Section 2 provides a brief overview of the major international economic sanctions imposed on Iran and their impact on the middle class.
 In Section 3, we describe the data and methodology used in the study.
 Section 4 presents the main results.
-Section 5 discusses these results and examines selected channels (real GDP per capita and merchandise imports) through which sanctions may impact the size of the middle class.
+Section 5 discusses these results and examines selected channels through which sanctions may impact the size of the middle class.
 Finally, we conclude the paper in Section 6.